msampaio/flauta-solo/README.md

 Keep in mind that this will **delete all the data on the local development's database**

+## Run the Local Development Server

+You can run the local dev server with:

+	make

+Two another options are:

+	make runserver

+or

+	./manage.py runserver

 ## Import Musical Data on the Server

 Go to the directory where the MusicXML files are and sync the files with the server: